rdenise/blast_movie/README.md

                         Choose the threshold you want to see evolve between ['score', 'pident', 'coverage', 'evalue'] -a <annotation>, --annotation <annotation>
                         Tabulated file with the information about the sequence need to have at least, 'protein_id', 'length' and the columns to group the protein
+  -g {dot,neato,fdp,sfdp,twopi,circo}, --graph_layout {dot,neato,fdp,sfdp,twopi,circo}
+                        Name of the layout to plot the graph between: dot, neato, fdp, sfdp, twopi, circo -ce <column_name>, --cluster_egdes <column_name>
+                        Name of the column in annotation file that contains the information about the clustering that will be used to know if two proteins are in the same cluster
   -c <column_name>, --column_name <column_name>
-                        Name of the column in annotation file that contain the group you want to highligh in the figure -lcc {mean,subject,query,shortest,longest}, --length_choice_cov {mean,subject,query,shortest,longest}
+                        Name of the column in annotation file that contain the group you want to highligh in the figure.
+The node will be colored based on this group
+  -lcc {mean,subject,query,shortest,longest}, --length_choice_cov {mean,subject,query,shortest,longest}
                         Length used for percentage overlap calculation between 2 sequences: 'mean'=mean of the 2 lengths (default), 'subject'=subject length, 'query'=query length, 'shortest'=shortest length, 'longest'=longest length